Genroa/DragLayout/README.md

 - using the same drag and drop system, place content in your pages : formatted text, pictures, etc.
 - edit the text directly into the pages, or in a part of the administration panel dedicated to it
 - choose the global template for your website and edit the style of it
+- easily add new types of content and new global templates using the Meteor packages system and the packages made for it
 - by cloning this repository, you can easily keep your own Nebula Builder instance up to date

 # WARNING : THIS IS STILL A WORK IN PROJECT, CONSIDER IT AS A DRAFT.
 DON'T USE IT IN ITS CURRENT STATE.